Online Wildlife Photography Critique & Portfolio Review | Ronen Tivony

 How do I prepare, and what images should I share in advance?

 After booking, you receive specific instructions.
 In general: upload a curated selection of 20 to 40 of your strongest or most representative images, not your full archive.
-Include a mix of your best work and images you’re uncertain about or frustrated by.
+Include a mix of your best work and images you are uncertain about or frustrated by.
 The intake form asks about your current equipment, experience level, subjects and locations you photograph most often, and what you most want to focus on during the session.
 Coming with specific questions or goals makes the session considerably more productive.

 Can an image review help me prepare for wildlife photography contests?